SotonLM/Data-Engineering/src/division_2_web/insructions.md

 ## Elements to Remove

 - Authors and Date of Publication.
-- for arXiv: [file content begin] and [file content end].
-Other data sources can have their own metadata like this, so make sure to remove them as well.
 - Page Numbers and Page Number Markers
 - URLs
 - Citation Markers.
 Stuff like [], [; ], [10, 11, 12, 13]
 - Join Hyphenated Words.
 So words like "anti-gravity" should just be joined into "antigravity", to simplify training data.
-- Some phrases like "et al".

 ## Elements to Change/Standardize

-- Figure, Table and Equation Markers.
+- Figure, Table and Image Markers.
 One source can describe figures with "Figure 1:", and another may describe it with "FIGURE 1:".
 We want to standardize this for consistency.
 - Section Headers.
 - Bibliography.